IHE/RAD.IRA/input/pagecontent/volume-1.md

 #### 1:53.4.1.9 Suspend and Resume Report Context

-Occasionally a report context may be _suspended_, meaning that a driving application opens a subsequent report context without closing an initial report context.
+Occasionally a report context may be _suspended_, meaning that a starting application opens a subsequent report context without closing an initial report context.
 For example, a radiologist needs to suspend a report on a study in order to review an urgent study.

 The `Hub` switches the `Current Context` to the urgent study being opened.
 The `Hub` distributes the open event to all subscribers to keep them synchronized.
 The initial report context is still maintained by the `Hub` since it is not closed, but it is _suspended_ (i.e., not the `Current Context`).

 When the user finishes reviewing the urgent study, the report context of the urgent study is closed and all subscribers receive the close event.
 The `Hub` sets the `Current Context` to *empty* after closing the `Current Context`.

-The driving application sends a *new* open event for the _suspended_ report context to make it the `Current Context`.
+The starting application sends a *new* open event for the _suspended_ report context to make it the `Current Context`.
 All subscribers receive the open event and resume to the _suspended_ report context.
-Alternatively the driving application could choose to open any other report context as appropriate.
+Alternatively the starting application could choose to open any other report context as appropriate.

 See [Use Case #3](volume-1.html#153423-use-case-3-suspend-and-resume-flow) for more details.